canokeys/canokey-documentation/content/userguide/CTAP.md

 Currently only ECDSA ([COSE ES256](https://www.iana.org/assignments/cose/cose.xhtml#algorithms)) is supported.

+## Multi-Factor Authentication

+Use it after SETUP(refer to another user guide).

 ## OpenSSH

 You may use the following command to generate a private key for ssh.
 Note that the "private key" stored in disk is not the real private key, see [here](https://undeadly.org/cgi?action=article;sid=20191115064850) for more info.